 Summit Investments' Equity in Contributed Subsidiaries.
-Summit Investments' equity in contributed subsidiaries represents its position in the net assets of the 2016 Drop Down Assets, Polar and Divide, Red Rock Gathering and Bison Midstream that have been acquired by SMLP.
-The balance also reflects net income attributable to Summit Investments for the 2016 Drop Down Assets, Polar and Divide, Red Rock Gathering and Bison Midstream for the periods beginning on their respective acquisition dates by Summit Investments and ending on the dates they were acquired by the Partnership.
+Summit Investments' equity in contributed subsidiaries represents its position in the net assets of the 2016 Drop Down Assets and Polar and Divide that have been acquired by SMLP.
+The balance also reflects net income attributable to Summit Investments for the 2016 Drop Down Assets and Polar and Divide for the periods beginning on their respective acquisition dates by Summit Investments and ending on the dates they were acquired by the Partnership.
 Net income or loss was attributed to Summit Investments for:

-- the 2016 Drop Down Assets for the period from January 1, 2014 to March 3, 2016; - Polar and Divide for the period from January 1, 2014 to May 18, 2015; and - Red Rock Gathering for the period from January 1, 2014 to March 18, 2014.
+- the 2016 Drop Down Assets for the period from January 1, 2014 to March 3, 2016; and - Polar and Divide for the period from January 1, 2014 to May 18, 2015.